Nightguards for Bruxism – DuPont, WA

-If you catch yourself grinding your teeth every now and again, then chances are you’re not doing any serious damage to your smile.
+If you catch yourself grinding your teeth every now and again, then chances are you are not doing any serious damage to your smile.
 A stressful situation such as driving in heavy traffic or taking an important test can cause even the calmest of people to grind or clench their teeth.
 However, when teeth grinding or bruxism is a habit, then you need to see your dentist.
-With nightguards in DuPont, the dentists at Dupont Family Dentistry can protect your teeth from the harmful effects of teeth grinding.
+With nightguards for bruxism in DuPont, WA, the dentists at DuPont Family Dentistry can protect your teeth from the harmful effects of teeth grinding.

 Why Do I Grind My Teeth?